trstlabs/intento/docs/contracts/Frontend.md

 ---
 order: 5
-title: Frontend
+title: Front-end
-description: Integrate Trustless Contracts to a frontend with TrustlessJS
+description: Integrate Trustless Contracts to your front-end with TrustlessJS
 ---

-# Frontend with TrustlessJS
+# Front-end with TrustlessJS

-With TrustlessJS you can easily integrate support for Trustless Contracts to your SuperApp.
+With TrustlessJS you can easily integrate support for Trustless Hub to your SuperApp !
-It is a Typescript wrapper around all of the major interactions with Trustless Contracts and other chain operations.
+It is a Typescript wrapper around all of the major interactions with Trustless Contracts and many other chain operations.

 ## NPM

-The NPM package is available [here](https://www.npmjs.com/package/trustlessjs) and you can check it out on [Github](https://github.com/danieljdd/TrustlessJS)
+The NPM package is available [here](https://www.npmjs.com/package/trustlessjs) and you can check it out on [Github](https://github.com/trstlabs/TrustlessJS)

 ```bash
     npm i trustlessjs